cfw-guide/ios.cfw.guide/docs/en_US/guides/package-managers.md

 Cydia is a package manager that has long been considered the face of jailbreaking, being the package manager of choice for most jailbreaks.
 [Saurik](https://twitter.com/saurik), the original creator of Cydia, has stopped maintaining the project, but in recent years [Sam Bingner](https://twitter.com/sbingner) has updated the software for modern devices and iOS versions.

 Cydia is included by default in unc0ver, checkra1n and other older jailbreaks.
-You can also choose to install it on Odyssey or Chimera if you so wish to.

 ### Installer 5